Models

 LLaMa

 LLaMa is a large language model (LLM) developed by Meta.
+Recently, Meta released LLaMa2, a new and improved base model that is supported on Faraday.

 The base model comes in several sizes, each one with a different number of parameters: 7B, 13B, 33B and 65B.
 A higher parameter count means more nuanced and accurate responses, while also requiring significantly more processing power.